rollkit/docs/docs/tutorials/gm-world.md

 You can learn more about the `gm` directory’s file structure [here](https://docs.ignite.com/guide/hello#blockchain-directory-structure).
 Most of our work in this tutorial will happen in the `x` directory.

-### 💎 Installing Rollmint
+### 💎 Installing Rollkit

-To swap out Tendermint for Rollmint, run the following command:
+To swap out Tendermint for Rollkit, run the following command:

 ```bash
 go mod edit -replace github.com/cosmos/cosmos-sdk=github.com/celestiaorg/cosmos-sdk-rollmint@v0.46.7-rollmint-v0.5.0-no-fraud-proofs